How to Use VLOOKUP with Multiple Criteria?

-Suppose you have the sales data for two different products for 12 months as shown below.
+Suppose you have the sales data for two different products for 12 months, as shown below.

 = VLOOKUP( F4, A3:C14, MATCH( F5, A2:C2, 0 ), 0)

-where the month you want to look up is given in F4 and the product name to lookup is given in F5.
+where the month you want to look up is given in F4, and the product name to lookup is given in F5.

 In this case, it will return 13,000.

-Now you want to check if the month in which the sales were maximum for East zone is also the month in which sales were maximum for West zone.
-To check this, first, you need to make an additional column containing the sales for east and west zone.
+Now you want to check if the month in which the sales were maximum for the East zone is also the month in which sales were maximum for the West zone.
+To check this, first, you need to make an additional column containing the sales for the east and west zone.
 In this case, we separate the values by <space>.